-Due to their heated argument and disagreement over military decisions, General Gates removed General Arnold as his second in command.
+Due to their heated argument and disagreement over military decisions at the First Battle of Saratoga, General Gates removed General Arnold as his second in command.
 Arnold continued to feel slighted by the army he served, and in 1780, he betrayed the Patriot cause by offering to hand over the Patriot-held fort at West Point, New York, to the British.
 With West Point in their control, the British would have controlled the critical Hudson River Valley and separated New England from the rest of the colonies.
 Arnold's wife, Margaret, was a Loyalist and would not have objected to his plans.
-However, his plot was foiled, and

-Arnold, the hero of the early battles of Ticonderoga and Saratoga, became the most famous traitor in American history.
+However, his plot was foiled, and Arnold, the hero of the early battles of Ticonderoga and Saratoga, became the most famous traitor in American history.
 He continued to fight on the side of the British and, after the war, returned to Britain, where he died destitute in London in 1801.

-Sep 19 1862 - Civil War: Union Forces Defeat Rebels at the Battle of Iuka " Union troops under General William Rosecrans defeat a Confederate force in northern Mississippi.
+Sep 19 1862 - Civil War: Union forces defeat Rebels at the Battle of Iuka " Union troops under General William Rosecrans defeat a Confederate force in northern Mississippi.
 The Battle was part of a Confederate attempt to prevent General Ulysses S. Grant from reinforcing General Don Carlos Buell in central Tennessee.
 Casualties and losses: US 790 | CSA 1,516.

-- Sep 19 1918 WWI: American troops of the Allied North Russia Expeditionary Force receive their baptism of fire near the town of Seltso against Soviet forces. - Sep 19 1918 WWI: British Offensive Begins in Palestine " British forces renew their offensive against the Turkish lines north of Jerusalem, beginning with the capture of Megiddo, the city mentioned in the Bible as the site of the Battle of Armageddon. - Sep 19 1939 WW2: Soviet Union declares war on Poland. - Sep 19 1940 WW2: Nazi decree forbids gentile woman to work in Jewish homes. - Sep 19 1940 WW2: Witold Pilecki, a Polish cavalry officer and the founder of the Secret Polish Army (Tajna Armia Polska) resistance group in German-occupied Poland in November 1939, volunteered for a Polish resistance operation to get imprisoned at Auschwitz in order to gather intelligence and escape.
-He was voluntarily captured this day and sent to Auschwitz.
-While in the camp, Pilecki organized a resistance movement and as early as 1941, informed the Western Allies of Nazi Germany's Auschwitz atrocities.
-He escaped from the camp in 1943 after nearly 3 years of imprisonment.
-Pilecki took part in the Warsaw Uprising in August 1944 - Sep 19 1941 WW2: Nazis force German Jews, 6 & over to wear Jewish stars. - Sep 19 1941 WW2: Germans Bombard Leningrad " As part of their offensive campaign in the Soviet Union, German bombers blast through Leningrad's antiaircraft defenses, and kill more than 1,000 Russians
+- Sep 19 1863 Civil War: Two day Battle of Chickamauga begins " In Georgia, the two-day Battle of Chickamauga begins as Union troops under George Thomas clash with Confederates under Nathan Bedford Forrest. - Sep 19 1918 WWI: American troops of the Allied North Russia Expeditionary Force receive their baptism of fire near the town of Seltso against Soviet forces.

+- Sep 19 1918 WWI: British offensive begins in Palestine " British forces renew their offensive against the Turkish lines north of Jerusalem, beginning with the capture of Megiddo, the city mentioned in the Bible as the site of the Battle of Armageddon. - Sep 19 1941 WW2: Germans bombard Leningrad " As part of their offensive campaign in the Soviet Union, German bombers blast through Leningrad's antiaircraft defenses, and kill more than 1,000 Russians